tfpauly/privacy-proxy/draft-pauly-intarea-proxy-config-pvd.md

 a VPN tunnel or a proxy.
 For example, IKEv2 defines split DNS configuration in
 {{?IKEV2SPLIT=RFC8598}}.

-An example of a Split DNS Exclusion list would be a proxy acting as a clients default proxy.
+An example of a Split DNS Exclusion list would be a proxy acting as a client's default proxy.
 The proxy serves all domains, including external domains on the World Wide Web, with the exception of internal domains that are accessed through another means.

 ## Split DNS Inclusion Lists